-150 MAN AND HIS GEOLOGIC ENVIRONMENT 3 UNITS UC, CSU, Associate Degree Applicable Prerequisite: None.
+150 MAN AND HIS GEOLOGIC ENVIRONMENT 3 UNITS UC, CSU, Associate Degree Applicable

-Introduction to the interrelationships among geologic processes, earth materials, and man, emphasizing population, geologic hazards (landslides, mudflows, earthquake, volcanism, etc.), mineral fuels and resources and the geologic impact of their extraction, and other problems of a geologic nature related to massive urbanization.
+Lecture: Minimum 48 hours per semester and field trips Introduction to the interrelationships among geologic processes, earth materials, and man, emphasizing population, geologic hazards (landslides, mudflows, earthquake, volcanism, etc.), mineral fuels and resources and the geologic impact of their extraction, and other problems of a geologic nature related to massive urbanization.
 Emphasis will be placed on case studies within California.

-160 GEOLOGY LABORATORY 1 UNIT
+160 GEOLOGY LABORATORY